 Stuyvesant High School

-Welcome to Global Studies III.
+Welcome to Global Studies II.
 This course provides students with the opportunity to explore what is happening in various regions and civilizations at a given time.
 Parents and students please read the following course requirements closely and sign the bottom of the sheet.
-Your signature means that you have read, and are aware of, the course requirements and grading policy.
-Please tear off the signed portion of the document and return it to me.
+Your signature means that you have read, and are aware of the course requirements and grading policy.
+Students please tear off the signed portion of the document and return it to me.
 Keep the body of the form for reference.

 Parents and students are encouraged to contact me with questions and concerns via e-mail.
 My Stuyvesant e-mail address: email@example.com.
 Parents please feel free to contact me at any point during the semester.

 Throughout the course I make extensive use of the Internet.
 Students will be required to access information at my web site at http://epstein2.tripod.com.
 For those students who do not have access to the web from home, computers are provided in the social studies office in room 302.
 Parents are encouraged to check the web-site for current homework and project assignments.

 Examinations/Projects (2 per marking period) 45%

 Approximately 6 exams will be given during the semester.
 They will either be in-class short answer/essays, or take home projects.
 Test day for the Social Studies department is Friday.

 Homework is a prerequisite to a successful mastery of the course of study.
 It will be assigned daily and generally will be collected the following day.
 Homework will be graded on a 3 point system with 3=100, 2=85, 1=65, 0=NC.
 At the end of each marking period all of your homework grades will be averaged together and this score will make-up 20% of your total grade.
 Uncompleted and incompleted homeworks will be average into your homework grade as zeros.